YCChenVictor/blog-frontend/_posts/aesthetics_science/english/2022-11-20-writing-(toefl).md

   * should write down the reason in order so that we know which reason is the main reason
   * we should write down the main, detail, conclusion, so there should be three S.V.O

+### general

+* just give positive examples in each point first.
+Should insufficient number of wordings, add the anti examples.

 ## Reference

 [details](https://toeflv3.kmf.com/writing/tpolist)